fbpx

 What makes your business better than the field service competition?
 If you answered with things like:

-• number of technicians
+• Number of technicians

-• years of experience
+• Years of experience

-• new tools
+• New tools

 Then you’ve got one reason right there for your bottom line being less than the industry standard profit margin.
 Your answers are perfectly logical and do contribute to what makes you stand out from the crowd, but they’re not the most important thing and they shouldn’t be your only goal.

-So, the right question to ask yourself when you see your HVAC business profit margins slipping, is how does the experience you offer differ from what your competitors can do?
+So, the right question to ask yourself when you see your HVAC business profit margins slipping, is how does the customer experience you offer differ from what your competitors can do?
 How does it outperform theirs?

 Understanding your potential customers and anticipating their needs is a lot more valuable than simply fixing their issue.
 More often than not, customers won’t be able to tell apart an excellent HVAC install from an average one, but they’ll definitely remember the company that sent them service reminders exactly when their filters were getting grimy.

-Since we’re on the topic of prices: most business owners, regardless of experience, engage in a fight to the bottom when it comes to what they should charge for their HVAC services.
 This stems from not having an accurate overview of their overheads and what these include (it’s not just labor costs and spare parts) and from the fact that they’re not aware of which parts of the business are bleeding money.

 Not all jobs are the same.
 You might be doing more service work than replacement or specialize in industrial fittings with the occasional residential work but it’s rare that all types of jobs bring in the same amount of profit.